creative-workflow/jquery.input.validator/README.md

 [![NPM](https://nodei.co/npm/jquery.input.validator.png)](https://nodei.co/npm/jquery.input.validator/)

-This module helps to handle input validation based on standart html attributes.
+This module helps to handle input validation based on standard html attributes.

 It is inspired by [jquery-validation](https://jqueryvalidation.org/) but has much less complexity, more comfort and is easy adjustable for complex setups.